- Last updated:

 A permit is required where:

-- the road verge planting does not meet the self-assessable guidelines
+- the road verge planting does not meet the planting self-assessable verge garden fact sheet criteria

-In the first instance, council encourages residents to plant within the self-assessable guidelines.
+In the first instance, council encourages residents to plant within the criteria of the planting self-assessable verge garden fact sheet.

 Permit applications are assessed on a case by case basis.
 A bond may also be applicable depending on the extent of the works and will be quoted on assessment of the application.

-All planting that does not meet the self-assessable guidelines must meet the criteria when applying for a permit.
+All planting that does not meet the self-assessable criteria must meet the criteria when applying for a permit.

 An application must be submitted and approved prior to any planting being undertaken.